 Equally, a rebound relationship can be perfectly healthy if you’ve both agreed to keep things casual.
 As long as you and your partner are both honest about what you’re looking for, there’s no reason why a rebound relationship can’t provide comfort and fun for both of you.

-“Something you can ask yourself if you’re currently rebounding with a new relationship is, ‘am I continuing to work on myself in this relationship?’,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and Paired’s In-House Relationship Expert.
+“Something you can ask yourself if you’re currently rebounding with a new relationship is, ‘Am I continuing to work on myself in this relationship?’,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “If the answer sounds like, ‘no, I can’t think about the hard stuff I need the distraction,’ you might want to reconsider,” she says.
 “Because all of that unprocessed emotion from your last relationship will probably start showing up pretty quickly in this one.”

-There’s no real timeline, but one study suggested that a rebound relationship (that starts within three months after the end of a significant past relationship) usually lasts between four months to a year.
+Therefore, there’s no real timeline for these kinds of relationships, but one study suggested that a rebound relationship (that starts within three months after the end of a significant past relationship) usually lasts between four months to a year.

-All relationships, including rebound ones, are different, but there are helpful warning signs and red flags to look out for.
+All relationships, including rebound ones, are different, but there are helpful warning signs and red flags to look out for in your current relationship:

 One or both of you just got out of a very serious relationship.